silladgey/good-image-terminal/README.md

 The tool allows users to upload images and apply edits through various commands, all within a user-friendly interface.

+The inherently visual task of image editing performed entirely through programmatic terminal commands makes Good Image Terminal the "Wrong tool for the job."
+Despite this dissonance, we've made GIT comfortable and responsive.

 ## Project Structure

 ```text